Parenting Resources during the COVID19 pandemic

 Waypoint recently launched a free Family Support Warm Line phone-in service.
-This support phone-in service has been established as a resource during this time of social distancing for parents and families.
+This phone-in service was recently launched as a resource for parents and families.
 Call to connect to professionals who can help with everything from coping strategies, child behaviors, family dynamics, household management and emotional distress … to gaining access to tools, resources, and services that can help navigate life during challenging times.

 Looking for advice?